 Bipolar disorder and schizophrenia are psychiatric conditions that have some common traits, but also key differences.
 Bipolar disorder causes shifts in mood, energy levels, and thinking.
 Schizophrenia causes a person to appear to lose touch with reality.

 Because of some overlap in symptoms, getting the right diagnosis can be challenging.
-Also, a person can have both schizophrenia and bipolar disorder, which can complicate diagnosis.
+Also, a person can have

 Some people have schizoaffective disorder, which involves a combination of schizophrenia symptoms and those of a mood disorder.